google/closure-templates/java/src/com/google/template/soy/jbcsrc/README.md

 somewhat complex semantics since Soy has essentially the javascript rules for the `+` operator.
 So in order to execute the operator we need to know if either of the parameters is a string or a number and then decide to concat or sum.
-The current Java implementation is [here](https://github.com/google/closure-templates/blob/master/java/src/com/google/template/soy/sharedpasses/render/EvalVisitor.java) and implements this by a sequence of explicit type checks at runtime.
+The current Tofu implementation is [here](https://github.com/google/closure-templates/blob/master/java/src/com/google/template/soy/sharedpasses/render/EvalVisitor.java) and implements this by a sequence of explicit type checks at runtime.
 This is unfortunate since in a large number of cases the types are fixed at parse time.